 The cabin is located in the small fishing village of Tind, and you can still today see the fishing boats docking in the harbour in front of the rorbu.
 Here are some suggestions to what you can do while you are visiting Tind.

 - Walk 15 minutes to Å and join an organized fishing trip to add fresh fish to your dinner menu.

 - Take a moderate hike up to a nearby peak, where the view of Lofoten is spectacular.
-This inspiring view has even led to a marriage proposal.

 - You can also enquire with the local adventure companies, that offer diving tours, sea rafting tours, climbing, kayaking, hiking and biking tours to name some.

 In sum, Tind and Lofoten is the ideal place for visitors looking for adventure or cultural heritage and relaxing experience alike.